feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 All this demonstrates the insecurity of the Chinese officer's position owing to the uncertainty of Dutch policy.
 There was no accepted fundamental concept for the institution of the Chinese officers, although the Dutch could be extremely determined if a case threatened government revenues.

-| suspect that worldly considerations were behind the offer of the lieutenantship to Souw Siauw Tjong, whose father and grandfather were also Chinese lieutenants in Batavia.
+I suspect that worldly considerations were behind the offer of the lieutenantship to Souw Siauw Tjong, whose father and grandfather were also Chinese lieutenants in Batavia.
 Souw Siauw Tjong was one of the richest Chinese in Batavia, a leading figure in the rice-market,106 and owner of various private lands located in Tangerang in the western division.
 He was highly praised for his assistance to the local authorities in Batavia and Tangerang.
 His philanthropic deeds included setting up schools for native children, taking care of poor tenants and contributing foodstuffs and building materials when a serious fire damaged neighbouring areas.
 The Resident of Batavia was extremely impressed, describing him as a virtually flawless person and a most respectable Chinese.107 Naturally, the Resident then proposed that Souw Siauw Tjong be given a Chinese officership, a suggestion endorsed by the Director of Home Affairs who praised him as a fine example for other Chinese officers to follow.198 Because the duties of Chinese officer would demand his full concentration and he could not neglect his business, Souw Siauw Tjong graciously declined